kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 ## Introduction

-Hey what's up everybody, this is Naeem.
-In today's screencast, I'm going to show you how to upload a file using **Alamofire**.
+Hey what's up everybody, this is Brian and in today's screencast, I'm going to show you how to upload a file using **Alamofire**.
+Curious about Alamofire?
+This is third party framework that provides an elegant interface on top of Apple’s Foundation networking stack.
+Doing this, it simplifies a number of common networking tasks such as parameter encoding, response serialization, authentication, and more.

-**Alamofire** is a popular networking library written up in Swift for,
-- iOS,
-- macOS,
-- watchOS,
-- and tvOS.

-It is created by the **Alamofire Software Foundation**.

-There's a lot to like about **Alamofire**.
-It provides an elegant interface on top of Apple’s Foundation networking stack that simplifies a number of common networking tasks.

-It has all the features you'd expect in a networking library including,
-- **Parameter encoding**,
-- **Response Serialization**,
-- **Authentication**,
-- and many more.

 Its elegance comes from the fact that, it is written up in Swift from the very beginning and does not inherit anything from its Objective-C counterpart, **AFNetworking**.
 And at the time of making this screencast, **Alamofire** appears to be the most commonly used Swift-based networking library.

-Soooo, I'm very much excited to show you it today!

-Before we get started, I wanna give a big thanks to **Aaron Douglas**.
+Before I get started, I wanna give a big thanks to **Aaron Douglas**.
 Aaron wrote a tutorial on **Alamofire** which is the basis of this screencast.
 Thanks Aaron.

-[Show some LAN cable or wire]

-Uploading files using **Alamofire** is super easy, so lets blow up some wire with **Alamofire**!
+I also would like to thank Na-eem Shay-key who produced the materials for this screencast.
+When you have a moment, give them both a follow on Twitter.

+Let's dive in.

 ## Demo 1

-First of all, we need to import **Alamofire** into our project. so lets do that.
-There are 4 types of installation options available to integrate `Alamofire`, among them we have used `CocoaPods`.
+Getting started, I have a project that I want to upload files to a third party image service, Imagga.
+I've already created a free account and have the necessary credentials.
+The service requires that I provide each request with an authorization token.
+I'm storing this token as a string contstant called Authorization token which I'll send to the service when uploading.

+To get started, I open ViewController.swift and import the Alamofire framework which I've already installed using cocoapods.

 ```
 // 1
 import Alamofire
 ```

-Next, we will create a function called `upload` to upload files, which takes `UIImage` as input parameter and returns file uploading progress with completion block.
+Next, I will create a function called `upload` to upload files, which takes `UIImage` as an input parameter as well as a progress completion and regular completion closure.
+The progress completion is used to update a progress bar and the completion handler will be called when the upload concludes.

 ```
 // 2